ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 That is because the certificate was installed to the OS by the service user (during setup) but Chrome can't access it because it's running as another user (or as Administrator).
-The solution is to import the certificate manually to Chrome (Settings -> Privacy and security -> Security -> Manage certificates) or to install the .pfx certificate again to the OS store, this time with the same user as Chrome.
+The solution is to import the certificate manually to Chrome (In Chrome, Settings -> Privacy and security -> Security -> Manage certificates) or to install the .pfx certificate again to the OS store, this time with the same user as Chrome.

 ---